Norman Newell: Later career

 Newell continued working as a producer into the 1980s, including on Shirley Bassey's Gold selling album I Am What I Am, recorded with the London Symphony Orchestra.

 He also wrote the English lyrics for the 1983 Julio Iglesias recording of "Hey", which featured in the Platinum selling album Julio.

 He also produced several cast recordings of West End musicals for First Night Records: Seven Brides For Seven Brothers – Original London Cast (1986), Annie Get Your Gun – 1986 London Cast (starring Suzi Quatro and Eric Flynn), Kiss Me, Kate – 1987 Royal Shakespeare Company Cast (starring Paul Jones, Nichola McAuliffe and Fiona Hendley), and South Pacific – 1988 London Cast (starring Gemma Craven and Emile Belcourt).
 George Martin said of Newell that he "always wanted to be a Stephen Sondheim," but noted that "his main strength came from his ability to handle big showbiz entertainers."
+He also continued to write lyrics, notably for the song "Born to Sing" (original song "Mourir Sur Scène", a hit for Dalida in 1983) which was the B-side to Bassey's 1986 single "There's No Place Like London", written and produced by Lynsey de Paul.

 Newell retired in 1990.
 However, he continued to write lyrics, and his final works were with Les Reed.